How to Declutter Your Gmail Inbox

 1. In the email, click the three dots in the upper right corner of the message

-2. Select Report spam or Report Phishing
+2. Select Report Spam or Report Phishing

-When you do this, Google will receive a copy and prevent you from receiving from that sender again.
+When you do this, Google will receive a copy and prevent you from receiving anything from that sender again.
 Choose “Report Phishing” if the sender has asked for personal information.

 Reporting spam emails

-9. Add Gmail Extensions
+9. Add Useful Gmail Extensions

 In summary, the best way to keep your inbox decluttered is to set up a system that works for you and stick to it.

-While it may take an additional time initially to set up your preferences and begin decluttering, doing so will save you loads of time in the long run.
+While it may take additional time initially to set up your preferences and begin decluttering, doing so will save you loads of time in the long run.
 Decluttering your Gmail now is an investment in a clutter-free future and we can all subscribe to that.

 Share this: